pvdz/preval/tests/cases/self_assign_noop/base_alias_escapes.md

 > We will also support an alias check.
 If the function is assigned to another binding, we check
 > this binding to confirm that it is only ever used as a function call.

+The alias should not be allowed to escape, though.

 ## Input

 `````js filename=intro